 Using a laptop on a bed or directly on your lap isn’t the best idea.

-There are small vents where the cooling system relies on to be free from obstruction to draw in enough air to cool the parts inside.
+There are small vents that the cooling system relies on to be free from obstruction to draw in enough air to cool the parts inside.

 Use a laptop cooler instead or some other laptop table that you can purchase to enable you to use it in bed safely.